pumpitupdev/pumptools/doc/hook/mk3hook.md

 Make sure to read the different methods of dependency resolution available in the [main hook readme file](../hook.md), first.

+Note: Game is 32-bit, so you need to install the 32-bit versions of the dependencies!

 The following **direct** dependencies (cmd: `readelf -d piu`) are required by all Linux ports:
 * libGL.so.1
 * libX11.so.6